ansys/pymapdl/doc/source/user_guide/extended_examples/index.rst

     ex_01-gmsh_example/ex_01-gmsh_example

 Introduction
 ------------
-This is a library of extended examples.
-These examples aim to explain with more details other concepts such as interoperability with other programs, features development, etc.
+This is a set of extended examples.
+These examples aim to explain other concepts such as interoperability with other programs, libraries, and features in development.

-This library is work-in-progress and it will be extended along the life of this project.
+These examples are a work-in-progress and will be extended during the life of this project.

 List of examples
 ----------------

-* :ref:`ref_extended_examples_ex01` .
-It demonstrate the interoperability between PyANSYS and ``gmsh`` meshing tool.
+* :ref:`extended_example01` .
+Demonstrates the interoperability between PyMAPDL and the ``gmsh`` meshing library.